 In the certificate program, you will study and analyze behavioral styles in organizational settings, learn how to build effective work teams, and explore how diversity can improve corporate innovation.
 You’ll gain valuable skills in conflict and change management, and learn powerful tools to become a stronger, more inspiring, and more effective leader.

 The certificate in organizational development can be completed 100% online, entirely face-to-face, or a combination of the two formats.
 The program’s flexibility and affordability will allow you to complete your certificate in as little as 12 months, giving you a valuable credential to add to your resume as you advance your career.
-All certificate courses can also be applied toward a degree, such as a master of human resource management or master of management.
+All certificate courses can also be applied toward a degree, such as a master of human resource management or master of organizational leadership.

 With small class sizes and respected professional faculty who will help you achieve your goals, our certificate programs are one of the options that the School of Business and Nonprofit Management offers to students committed to becoming successful, ethical business leaders.